 Formed in 2004 in response to increasing concerns about the impacts palm oil was having, the RSPO created a production standard that determines best practices for producing and sourcing palm oil.
 RSPO members are carefully vetted regularly to verify that they remain committed to sustainability in their industry.

-The Cheyenne Mountain Zoo creates wonderful resources for consumers to use each Halloween and has lots of other information about palm oil on their website.
+The Cheyenne Mountain Zoo creates wonderful resources for consumers to use each Halloween and has lots of other information about palm oil on its website.

 You honor Ralf and Sommer in making even small changes to your purchases.
 Our resident Tomistoma are ambassadors for all populations threatened by deforestation and habitat loss on the other side of the planet.
-In addition to honoring them on this 5th anniversary of their arrival to the Aquarium by making wise croc-friendly candy choices, why not plan to come visit them … soon.
-In fact, you are invited to join us for one of our after-hours Halloween at the Aquarium, October 30 and 31 (purchase your tickets here.)
+In addition to honoring them on this 5th anniversary of their arrival to the Aquarium by making wise croc-friendly candy choices, why not plan to visit them … soon.
+In fact, you are invited to join us for one of our after-hours Halloween at the Aquarium, on October 30 and 31.